COPPA compliance, CARU compliance, and contextual ads

-The Children’s Online Privacy Protection Act (COPPA) imposes restrictions on how data can be collected and used from children under the age of 13.
-Unity Ads provides tools to help publishers provide a safe and positive user experience.
-Each Unity Ads-enabled project must specify whether their game targets users under the age of 13.
+Child data laws, including but not limited to the Children’s Online Privacy Protection Act (COPPA), impose restrictions on how data can be collected and used from age-restricted users (for example, children under the age of 13, 16, or 18 depending on the applicable laws).
+Unity Ads provides game-level and user-level features to help publishers provide a safe and positive user experience to those users protected by relevant child data laws.
+Each Unity Ads-enabled project must specify whether their game targets age-restricted users.

-Attention: It is your responsibility to ensure your App-level and User-level age designations are set up accurately in the Unity dashboard.
+Attention: It is your responsibility to ensure your App-level and User-level age designations are set up accurately in the Unity Ads Monetization dashboard.

 There are two types of ads that can appear in your game:

 - Personalized ads leverage behavioral user data to serve content that is more likely to interest the user.
 For example, if a user has played a series of sport-themed games, ads for other games with similar sports themes might appear.
-Games targeting users under the age of 13 cannot serve personalized ads.
+Games targeting age-restricted users cannot serve personalized ads.
 Games that serve personalized ads tend to accrue more revenue than games that allow contextual ads.

 - Contextual ads are only based on the game that the user is currently playing.
 For example, if the user is playing a game that features basketball, other games that feature basketball are likely to appear, regardless of other games the user has played.
-Games that target users under the age of 13 can only serve contextual ads.
+Games that target age-restricted users can only serve contextual ads.
 Games that only serve contextual ads tend to accrue less revenue than games that allow personalized ads.

-Selecting a COPPA designation or compliance option determines how ad requests are processed in your project.
-At the game-level, all ad requests are treated as all child traffic or all adult traffic, depending on if your audience is children (users under age 13) or adults (users age 13 and higher).
+Selecting an age designation or compliance option determines how ad requests are processed in your project.
+At the game-level, all ad requests are treated as all child traffic or all adult traffic, depending on if your audience is children (as defined by applicable child data laws) or adults.

-If your project is aimed at both children and adults, you can implement COPPA designations at the user-level so you can specify the ad served by the user’s age group.
-Refer to Implementing user-level COPPA designations for details.
+If your project is aimed at both children and adults, you can implement age designations at the user-level so you can specify the ad served by the user’s age group.
+Refer to Implementing user-level age designations for details.

-These are the COPPA compliance options available through the Monetization dashboard:
+These are the Child data law compliance options available through the Monetization dashboard:

-- This project is directed to children under the age of 13 means the game falls under COPPA restrictions, and can therefore only serve contextual (non-targeted) ads to all users.
-This designation permits you to enable user-specific COPPA designations solely for applications you also designate as mixed audience applications.
+- This project is directed to children means the game falls under relevant child data law restrictions, and can therefore only serve contextual (non-targeted) ads to all users.
+This designation permits you to enable user-specific age designations solely for applications you also designate as mixed audience applications.

-- This project is not directed to children under the age of 13 means the game does not fall under COPPA restrictions, and can therefore serve behavioral (targeted) ads to all users.
+- This project is not directed to children means the game does not fall under relevant child data law restrictions, and can therefore serve behavioral (targeted) ads to all users.

-- Mixed audience means that the project is directed to both children under the age of 13 and users age 13 and above.
-For mixed audience projects, instead of handling all users uniformly and serving personalized ads or contextual ads to all regardless of their age, you can detect at the individual level what age group your users are and serve each user ads accordingly, following COPPA restrictions.
+- Mixed audience means that the project is directed to both children and adult users, as defined by relevant child data laws.
+For mixed audience projects, instead of handling all users uniformly and serving personalized ads or contextual ads to all regardless of their age, you can detect at the individual level what age group your users are and serve each user ads accordingly, following COPPA or other applicable child data law restrictions.

-Note: To enable a Mixed Audience designation to your project, you must first select your project to be directed to children under 13 at the game-level COPPA designation section.
+Note: To enable a Mixed Audience designation to your project, you must first select your project to be directed to children at the game-level age designation section.

-Note: You are only able to implement user-level COPPA designations if your project is enabled for a mixed audience.
+Note: You are only able to implement user-level age designations if your project is enabled for a mixed audience.

-In the Monetization dashboard, game-level age designations treat ad requests uniformly as if all users are children under 13, or all users are 13 and above.
+In the Monetization dashboard, game-level age designations treat ad requests uniformly as if all users are children or adults.
 When you select the option that your project has a mixed audience, you are able to track your users’ individual signals and treat them as if they are a child or an adult, and serve contextual ads or personalized ads, respectively.
 If a signal is unspecified for any reason, contextual ads are served by default.

-If your app is directed to children under the age of 13 but you want to more appropriately represent a mixed audience, you can programmatically assign users a COPPA designation according to a flag passed to the Unity Ads SDK.
+If your app is directed to children but you want to more appropriately represent a mixed audience, you can programmatically assign users an age designation according to a flag passed to the Unity Ads SDK.

 To do this, implement the nonbehavioral metadata API according to your specific use case in the following sections.